Pairing Rhône Valley Wines With Cool Nights and Pistou Soup

 IMG_0706.jpeg

 Vidal-Fleury Ventoux 2017.
-A medium-full bodied Syrah-based blend with notes of dark red fruits (think blackberry and black cherry), as well as chocolate and baking spices.
-This is a simple, yet delicious, red that can pair well with all sorts of hearty fall and winter dishes. ($14)
+A medium to full-bodied Syrah-based blend with notes of dark red fruits (think blackberry and black cherry), chocolate, and baking spices.
+This is a simple yet delicious red that can pair well with all sorts of hearty fall and winter dishes. ($14)

 IMG_1635.jpg

 Ferraton Pere & Fils Crozes Hermitage 2016.
 Ferraton Pere & Fils is a large, distinguished winery that produces wines in both subregions of the Rhône Valley.
-This example from the north is a wonderful combination of dark fruit, spice, cedar and bold tannins.
+This example from the north is a wonderful combination of dark fruit, spice, cedar, and bold tannins.
 You’ll also find that classic smoked meat Syrah taste.
-Drinkable now (best decanted), but will be even better in a few years. ($30)
+It's drinkable now (best decanted), but it will be even better in a few years. ($30)

 Ferraton Pere & Fils Gigondas Les Murailles 2019.
 This rich Gigondas has an intense garnet color and big aromas of red fruits, black pepper, and herbs, such as sage and rosemary.
 The bold tannins would make it a great pairing with beef stew. ($40)